bowbahdoe/run-java-code/README.md

-A large set of thanks go to those individuals who have helped by reporting security holes or other attack vectors against the Playground.
-Each report helps us make the Playground better!
+A large set of thanks go to those individuals who have helped by reporting security holes or other attack vectors against the site.
+Each report helps us make the site better!

 * Preliminary sandbox testing (PID limit) by Stefan O'Rear.

-If you'd like to perform tests that you think might disrupt service of the Playground, get in touch and we can create an isolated clone to perform tests on!
+If you'd like to perform tests that you think might disrupt service of the site, get in touch and we can create an isolated clone to perform tests on!
 Once fixed, you can choose to be credited here.

 ## Development